InternLM/agentlego/agentlego/tools/image_text/README.md

 ## Default Tool Meta

 - **name**: Generate Image From Text
-- **description**: This is a useful tool to generate an image from the input text.
+- **description**: This tool can generate an image according to the input text.
 The input text should be a series of keywords separated by comma, and all keywords must be in English.
 - **inputs**: text
 - **outputs**: image